garrettwx/Multimat/README.md

 ## Developer list (to be added)
 Dr. Xuan Wang (xw97259@gmail.com) - providing all the original codes

 Dr. Yiming Lu - technical consultant

-If you have questions and suggestions, please do not hesitate to reply to the developer.
+If you have questions and suggestions, please do not hesitate to communicate with the developer.

+####
+Affiliations:
+1. Nanjing Normal University, School of Chemistry and Materials Science, Nanjing
+2. Tohoku University, WPI-AIMR

 ###
 ## Components